-The UK has an incredible range of art exhibitions on show this summer.
+The UK has an incredible range of art exhibitions on show this year.
 From 1930s realism in Scotland to Op art in the West Midlands – here is our pick of some of the best

 East Midlands | East of England | Northern Ireland | North East | North West | Scotland | South East | South West | Wales | West Midlands | Yorkshire